keithws/browser-report/README.md

 Current coverage is __83.2%__ = (97.62% - 8.11% - 4.86% - 1.34% - 0.09% - 0.02%)

+# Benchmarks

+The script file size is under 3K when gzipped and under 2K when uglified and gzipped.

 # Todo

 * add support for bower, component, jam, and spm